tjtelan/tjtelan.github.io/content/blog/building-a-unix-shell-in-rust-part-4.md

 }
 ```

-Here's an example of one of the builtins.
-(I'm only going to show one with functionality, because I'm going to implement the rest later)
+Here’s an example of one of the builtins.
+(I’m only going to show one with functionality, because I’m going to implement the rest later)
 I chose to implement echo because it is very easy to verify.

 ```rust